Subscribe To This Site

 You can make venison, beef or lamb stew in much the same way.
 Serve with generous hunks of fresh bread.

-Read on below about how to choose a Dutch oven.
+Read on (below the watercress soup recipe) about how to choose a Dutch oven.

 Watercress soup